jrobind/thefrontendcoach.com/src/posts/how-to-read-code.md

 * It reduces technical debt
 * It doesn't impede the development process
 * The code will be easier to maintain
-* The code is easier to understand and reason about
+* The code will be easier to understand and reason about
 * It speeds up onboarding processes

 However, this isn’t always possible and as a result the codebase you end up working with might carry a significant amount of technical debt and the documentation might suck.
 Because of this, it will be more of a challenge to figure out how things work.
 In this case, your best source of truth will be the source code.
 If you’re good at reading code you’ll be well equipped for dealing with any challenging codebases!

 Coding professionally is often a very interactive and team-based experience.
 For those who are self-teaching and not enrolled in a course or a Bootcamp, it is important to consider this as you might be rather comfortable coding and learning on your own.
 In a real job, you’ll almost definitely find yourself conducting and receiving code reviews from other developers.
-Being able to effectively read and decipher code that someone else has written will be an incredibly crucial skill when it comes to code reviews.
+Being able to effectively read and decipher code that someone else has written will be an incredibly valuable skill when it comes to code reviews.

 Now we've established that being good at reading code is a crucial skill to have, I want to share with you a process that I have successfully followed to improve my code reading ability.